Instructor-Led Program

 • 3-PS2.
 Make observations and/or measurements on an object’s motion to provide evidence that a pattern can be used to predict future motion.

-Animals come in all shapes, sizes, and colors and all of these can change depending on their life cycle stage.
-Through engaging activities and exploration, students will think like researchers and investigate the unique life cycles of plants and animals at Georgia Aquarium.
-Students will also analyze how the life cycles of our organisms compare to the human cycle.
-With further onsite investigation, students can demonstrate their knowledge by properly sequencing the life stages of various plants and animals.
+Animals come in a wide variety of shapes, sizes, and colors– all of which can change depending on their life cycle stage.
+Through engaging activities and exploration, students will be challenged to think like scientific researchers by investigating the unique life cycles of plants and animals at Georgia Aquarium.
+Students will also learn about how the life cycles of these marine organisms compare to the life cycles of humans.
+Finally, students will demonstrate their knowledge by properly sequencing the life stages of the aforementioned aquatic plants and animals and comparing and contrasting the lives of organisms at Georgia Aquarium.

 Georgia Standards of Excellence: